pauliacomi/pyGAPS/docs/manual/adsorbate.rst

 in the isotherm must be known.
 To make the process as simple and as painless as possible, the Adsorbate class is used.

-Each isotherm must contain a required property (string) called adsorbate.
-The adsorbate class also contains a property called name.
+Each isotherm must contain a required property (string) called ``adsorbate``.
+The adsorbate class also contains a property called ``name``.
 If the two are identical, this connects the isotherm object and the particular adsorbate class associated to it.

-Each time an adsorbate property is needed, pyGAPS looks in the main adsorbate list (pygaps.ADSORBATE_LIST) for an object which corresponds to the isotherm adsorbate property.
+Each time an adsorbate property is needed, pyGAPS looks in the main adsorbate list (``pygaps.ADSORBATE_LIST``) for an object which corresponds to the isotherm adsorbate property.
 This list is populated as import-time with the adsorbates stored in the internal database.
 The user can also add their own adsorbate to the list, or upload it to the database for permanent storage.